video-game-coding-club/geometry-smash/DeveloperWorkflow.md

 git clone you_link_here
 ~~~

-# Creating  a new branch
+# Create a new branch

 In order to got code changes back to GitHub we will work through [pull
 requests](https://help.github.com/articles/about-pull-requests/).
 Before